krish782001/fyle-health-tracker/README.md

 4. **Tech Stack**: Angular 16, Tailwind css, Material ui

-5. **Assumptions**: After adding the data you have to refresh once beacause the table get the data from local storage
+5. **Assumptions**: After adding the data you have to refresh once beacause the table get the data from local storage.

+   2 buttons is present in this application both are toggly switch.